 Is it worth your time and money??: There are a lot of expectations from an Aamir Khan movie, and they become ten-fold when the director is Rajkumar Hirani.
 While PK excels in most parts, the message is lost down the lane, and the ending seemed patchy.
-However, it is still a great movie thanks to some brilliant acting by the perfect Khan.
-While religious fanatics might not enjoy it, PK is a must watch for the rest.
+However, it is still a good movie thanks to some brilliant acting by the perfect Khan.
+While religious fanatics might not enjoy it, PK is a good watch for the rest.

 So do you have company dhabba (stamp) on you?? 😛